 Note that there are two predefined transfer settings presets, Text and Binary that may help you switching the mode.

 Transfer mode configured in default transfer settings may be overriden with text mode when transferring file to/from editor.

 WinSCP can perform additional modifications to the text files during transfer, if configured so.
-Particularly, it can remove UTF-8 byte-order masks and eof-of-file marks from uploaded files with SFTP and SCP protocols.
+Particularly, it can remove UTF-8 byte order marks and eof-of-file marks from uploaded files with SFTP and SCP protocols.
 See Remove BOM and EOF marks transfer settings.